 Or it is sterile or it is non-sterile, there is no in-between.
 If you have any doubts about the sterility consider it to be non-sterile.

-In a lot of books and other publications there is referred to an autoclave when it comes to sterilization.
-An autoclave is actually nothing more then just a very expensive pressure cooker.
+In a lot of books and other publications, there is referred to an autoclave when it comes to sterilization.
+An autoclave is actually nothing more than just a very expensive pressure cooker.
 Autoclaves are mostly used in hospitals and professional laboratories and cost thousands of euros.
 A pressure cooker does the same trick and is already available from 30-40 euro.

 Before you put the pressure cooker on the gas: